griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

 ## Adding Tools

-Griptape Tools allow you to add functionality that Griptape structures (Agents, Pipelines, Workflows) can use.
+Griptape Tools allow you to add functionality that Griptape Structures (Agents, Pipelines, Workflows) can use.
 We'll use the DateTime tool to give the agent the ability to figure out the current time.
-For more information on the DateTime tool, you can visit the [DateTime Tool Documentation](https://docs.griptape.ai/en/latest/griptape-tools/official-tools/date-time/).

-Adding a tool is a relatively straightforward process.
-You simply `import` it, configure it if necessary, and then give it to the Agent (or task).
+Adding a tool is a straightforward process.
+You `import` it, configure it if necessary, and then give it to the Agent (or task).
 Some tools are more complicated than others, which is why we're getting started with a nice simple one.

 ### Include DateTime